gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Uyves grinned.
 "Well then, lead on."

-The market lay in the center of town under the watchful gaze of a sprawling, turreted building called the Hardeck.
+Mapmarket Square lay in the center of town under the watchful gaze of the sprawling, turreted building called the Hardeck.
 The captain's clerks and mates had their offices on its bottom two floors, while the captain himself lived on the third, in a suite of rooms that were supposed to be as richly decorated as the king's own chambers in Gandan.
 Gazing at the Hardeck's gray slate roof, Erileine wondered